Are you worried about your child?

 1) The PASS team will gather specific information about your child's performance in school from all school staff who have contact with your child.
 A team member will also talk with you either in person or over the phone about your observation, your child's strengths, and your concern.

 2) Together, you and the PASS team will develop a plan of action to help your child achieve success in school.
 The plan might include services and activities in school and/or services from a community agency.
-If necessary, the PASS team will talk with you about services in the community and give you information on how to contact others who may be able to help.
+If necessary, the PASS team will talk with you about services in the community and give you information on how to contact others who may be able to help.3) The PASS team will continue to work with and support your child.
+They will stay in touch with you to talk about your child's progress and success in school.
+Your continued involvement is very important.

 The PASS team and the school will respect you and your child's privacy at all times.